scream3r/java-simple-serial-connector/README.txt

-jSSC-2.4.0 in development

-* Enabled TIOCEXCL support in Solaris
-* The port handle now stored in variable of type "long" instead of "int", to prevent potential problems with type conversions on Win64
-* Fixed native lib extraction path if user home is read only, in this situation lib will be extracted to tmp folder
-* Added new exception TYPE_INCORRECT_SERIAL_PORT
-* Added "ERR_" constants into SerialNativeInterface
-* Added some syntax sugar to SerialPortList class, for changing search path, RegExp and comparator
-* Added rfcomm (bluetooth devices in Linux) to Linux RegExp
-* Added JSSC_NO_TIOCEXCL JVM property for disable using of exclusive access to serial port
+jSSC-2.4.0 Release version (26.04.2013)

+This version contains native libs for Windows(x86, x86-64), Linux(x86, x86-64, ARM soft & hard float), Solaris(x86, x86-64), Mac OS X(x86, x86-64, PPC, PPC64).
+All native libs contains in the jssc.jar file and you don't need manage native libs manually.

+In this build:

+	Fixes:
 		* Important!
 Fixed bug with garbage reading on Linux, MacOSX, Solaris, cause of incorrect using of VMIN and VTIME.
 Now "read" methods works correctly and are blocking like in Windows
-* Added termios(_nix) and DCB(Windows) structure cheking on port opening, it helps separate real serial devices from others
-* Added new exception TYPE_PERMISSION_DENIED.
-It can be very useful for _nix based system if user have no permissions for using serial device
-* Added timeouts for read operations and SerialPortTimeoutException class for catching timeout exceptions
-* Added Raspberry Pi support Hard & Soft float
+		* Important!
+Fixed error with garbage reading in Windows using jSSC after another application used serial port.
+To prevent this effect COMMTIMEOUTS structure zeroing added to setParams() method
+		* Important!
+The port handle now stored in variable of type "long" instead of "int", to prevent potential problems with type conversions on Win64
 		* Fixed MacOS X 10.8 bug with native lib loading (*.dylib -> *.jnilib)
+		* Fixed Linux error with exclusive access to serial port (TIOCEXCL).
+TIOCNXCL added to closePort() method for clearing exclusive access
 		* Fixed Windows native lib port name concatenation error
+		* Fixed native lib extraction path if user home is read only, in this situation lib will be extracted to tmp folder
 		* Null port name fix.
 If try to invoke method openPort() for SerialPort(null) object, exception TYPE_NULL_NOT_PERMITTED will be thrown
-* Fixed error with garbage reading in Windows using jSSC after another application used serial port.
-To prevent this effect COMMTIMEOUTS structure zeroing added to setParams() method
-* Fixed Linux error with exclusive access to serial port (TIOCEXCL).
-TIOCNXCL added to closePort() method for clearing exclusive access
+		* Enabled TIOCEXCL support in Solaris

+	Additions:
+		* Added ARM Soft & Hard float support (Tested of Raspberry Pi with Oracle JDK(6-7-8))
+		* Added ttyACM, ttyAMA, rfcomm to Linux RegExp and tty.usbmodem to MacOS X RegExp
+		* Added precompiled RegExp's for Linux, Solaris, MacOS X for more faster port listing
+		* Added private common for Linux, Solaris, MacOS X method getUnixBasedPortNames() for listing serial ports
 		* Rewrited comparator for sorting port names.
 Now it's a common comparator for Windows, Linux, Solaris and MacOS X
-* Added common for Linux, Solaris, MacOS X method getUnixBasedPortNames() for listing serial ports
-* Added precompiled RegExp's for Linux, Solaris, MacOS X for more faster port listing
-* Added ttyACM, ttyAMA to Linux RegExp and tty.usbmodem to MacOS X RegExp
+		* Added some syntax sugar to SerialPortList class, for changing search path, RegExp and comparator
+		* Added timeouts for read operations and SerialPortTimeoutException class for catching timeout exceptions
+		* Added JSSC_NO_TIOCEXCL JVM property for disable using of exclusive access to serial port
+		* Added termios(_nix) and DCB(Windows) structure cheking on port opening, it helps separate real serial devices from others
+		* Added "ERR_" constants into SerialNativeInterface
+		* Added new exception TYPE_INCORRECT_SERIAL_PORT
+		* Added new exception TYPE_PERMISSION_DENIED.
+It can be very useful for _nix based system if user have no permissions for using serial device

+And other little modifications...

+With Best Regards, Sokolov Alexey aka scream3r.

+============= Previous Builds ==============

+///////////////////////////////////////////
-jSSC-0.9.0 Release version (21.12.2011)
+//jSSC-0.9.0 Release version (21.12.2011)//

-This version contains native libs for Windows(x86, x86-64), Linux(x86, x86-64), Solaris(x86, x86-64), Mac OS X(x86, x86-64, PPC, PPC64).
-All native libs contains in the jssc.jar file and you don't need manage native libs manually.
+///////////////////////////////////////////

 In this build:
 * Added Solaris support (x86, x86-64)